Cnasboll/HLF25-2/v04/README.md

 ```
 Welcome to the Hero Manager!
-Enter a menu option (C, L, T, S, A, D, E, O or Q) and press enter:
+Enter a menu option (C, L, T, S, A, D, E, O or Q) or enter a search string in SHQL™ or plain text, and press enter:
 [C]reate a new hero (will prompt for details)
 [L]ist all heroes
 List [T]op n heroes (will prompt for n)